 Property modification measures aim to reduce flood risk to existing properties and future developments.
 Options such as voluntary house raising and flood proofing can be implemented to reduce damage to existing properties, while voluntary purchase schemes can be implemented to remove dwellings from areas of high flood hazard, thereby reducing the number of residents at risk and potentially improving flood conveyance.
 Flood risk to future developments can be managed via land use planning, and flood related development controls which regulate where and how various types of developments are constructed.
 The key tools Council uses to regulate development are the Local Environmental Plan and Development Control Plan.
+These measures support other measure types is managing residual flood risk that cannot be removed by other measures and work towards reducing flood risk overtime.
 This section discusses each of these types of measures and assesses their suitability for implementation in the study area.